fbpx

 Since Adam and I are planners, we sat down and developed a plan that would work to be Clutter Free in 30 Days.

-Download my plan here:
+Download my Printable Clutter Free in 30 Days plan here:

 Download (DOCX, 49KB)

-First we decided to go room by room and sort the clutter into 3 bins
+First, we decided to go room by room and sort the clutter into 3 bins

 Keep